-5.1 Safety Classification of SSCs
+5.1.
+Safety Classification of SSCs

-The NEI 18-04 methodology affords some flexibility, so the specific manner in which the classification approach has been applied should be described as necessary to provide an adequate description of the LMP-Based Affirmative Safety Case.
+The NEI 18-04 methodology affords some flexibility, so the specific manner in which the classification approach has been applied should be described as necessary to provide an adequate description of the LMP-based affirmative safety case.
 It is not necessary to repeat aspects of the methodology already covered in NEI 18-04, but rather to point out the specifics of how the methodology was applied within the range of options specified in NEI 18-04.
-Details of the analyses should be present in the design records.
+Details of the analyses should be present in the plant records.